 Concept has been building indoor rowing machines for well over 30 years.

-These machines go on for years without breaking down, there simply is no other rowing machine out there that can match the performance and durability of the Concept 2 model D rower.
+These machines go on for years without breaking down; there is no other rowing machine out there that can match the performance and durability of the Concept 2 Model D rower.

 Yes, this thing is going to set you back close to a grand but where else are you going to find a machine that can provide you with pro-level cardio workouts for decades, even Olympians train on Concept 2 rowing machines, they are that good!

-This option wasn’t available on the PM4, it allows you to race against a boat on the monitor’s screen or even better you can race against yourself from a previous session, cool!
+This option wasn’t available on the PM4.
+It will enable you to race against a boat on the monitor’s screen, or even better; you can race against yourself from a previous session, cool!

 The rowing motion is fluid and fits most users size